General

 3. How do I set permissions?

 Directories are set to global read and user write by default.
 This means that anyone on the Internet can see and download your files, but they cannot erase, modify or upload files.
 You can change the permissions on your files by using any FTP client that supports the "SITE" or "chmod" commands.
-Two websites that may be of help are:
+This website tmay be of some help:

 4. How do I password protect a folder?